 Word of CAUTION: Most of these waterfalls are in naturally occurring flood zones and water levels can rise quickly during or just after heavy rain.
 The area around the waterfalls is generally slippery and the water is of varying depth.
 Please take care.
 And gumboots are recommended!

 Waterfalls In and Around the City of Parramatta

-Here are seven waterfalls in our own backyard!
+Here are 12 waterfalls in our own ‘backyard’!
 Some are more beautiful than others and I have ordered them from the most to least impressive.
-Two are man made waterfalls found at lovely local parks, which are worth visiting even without the falls.
+Three are man made waterfalls found at lovely local parks, which are worth visiting even without the falls.
 The others have a nice kid friendly bushwalk to reach them and serve as a highlight of the walk.

 1Balaka Falls, Hunts Creek | Carlingford

 Address: Ferndale Ave, Carlingford | Summary: Balaka Falls is by far the most gorgeous nearby waterfall and highest falling water.
 City of Parramatta Council has recently upgraded access to the falls with sandstone steps and improved paths.
 The most direct access (down stairs) is from Ferndale Ave.
 You can also walk about 250m from Norfolk Place, 550m from the playground on Lesley Ave and 750m from the playground on Northam Drive.
 Keep in mind that the falls dry up easily and are best visited after rain. | More Info |